GWBasic/pogon.html/README.md

 > pogonophile: an admirer of beards; a student of beards.

-Pogon is an HTML-based templating system that's based on [Handlebars](https://handlebarsjs.com/).
+Pogon is an HTML-based templating system for [Express](https://expressjs.com/) that's based on [Handlebars](https://handlebarsjs.com/).
 It merges html in a view with HTML in a master template resulting in a page with a global look and feel.
 It is intended for web applications that primarily use server-side rendering.